Jury of 12 on Bill Cosby sex assault case includes 2 blacks

-PITTSBURGH (AP) — The jury that will hear the sex assault case against Bill Cosby will include two blacks among its 12 members.
+PITTSBURGH (AP) — The jury that will hear the sex assault case against Bill Cosby will include two blacks among its 12 members in a case Cosby believes could be racially motivated.

-Prosecutors and the defense team on Wednesday also selected three of six alternates, and two of them are black.
+Prosecutors and the defense team on Wednesday also chose six alternate jurors, two of them black.

+“It’s a terrific jury made up of people of all demographics,” Montgomery County District Attorney Kevin Steele said.
+“We’re passed this nonsense about the optics and things.”

 Cosby’s lawyers had complained this week that prosecutors were trying to keep blacks off the jury with their seven strikes.
 The judge, though, found prosecutors had other valid reasons to strike two black women earlier this week.
 The jury makeup of 17 percent is higher than the 13 percent black population in Allegheny County.